ThanhDeveloper/AspNetCoreWebAPIBoilerplate/README.md

 # WebApplicationAspNetCoreTemplate
+Frontend: SPA template with angular
-Backend: This project building on the repository pattern, separation layer between the data and domain layers of an application, dependency injection, etc...
+Backend: This project building on the repository - service pattern, separation layer between the data and domain layers of an application, dependency injection, auto mapper, handle global exception, etc...

 Package:
 - Swashbuckle.AspNetCore (Swagger) Version="6.2.1"